cindyddang/SummerSpending/README.md

 ## Installation and run

+1. Go to "InstalDb.java" to change "name" from String dbName into desire database name.
-1. Run "InstalDb.java" to instal database and create database table.
+2. Run "InstalDb.java" to instal database and create database table.
-2. Run "WelcomePage.java" to run the program and start using.
+3. Run "WelcomePage.java" to run the program and start using.

 ## Usage